Brandon Lowe Preview, Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.74 team ERA that ranks first among all league pitching staffs.
+- The Mariners' 3.76 team ERA ranks second across all league pitching staffs.

-- In his most recent outing on Monday against the Cincinnati Reds, the right-hander went five innings, giving up five earned runs while surrendering four hits.
+- The right-hander last pitched on Tuesday against the Cincinnati Reds, when he went five innings, allowing one earned run while giving up seven hits.

-- In 14 games this season, the 23-year-old has amassed an ERA of 4.50, with 8.7 strikeouts per nine innings.
-Opponents are batting .230 against him.
+- In 21 games this season, the 25-year-old has amassed an ERA of 3.83, with 8.1 strikeouts per nine innings.
+Opponents are hitting .234 against him.

 © 2023 Data Skrive.
 All rights reserved.